 Jean Richard’s family: In the top, from left to right: Aunt Rose Winterstein, born Richard; grandmother Ferchal Rosalie Richard; uncle Louis Winterstein, husband of Rose; grandfather Jacob Richard; father Gustave Richard with violin; cousin George Winterstein, Rose’s son; Aunt Batistine Richard; Cousin Marie Winterstein, Rose’s daughter.

 Rose was born in Ste Colombe sur l ‘Hers (Aude) in 1899 and husband Louis in Saint-Cyprien (Pyrénées-Orientales) in the same year.
 The couple had a total of 11 children.
 Three of them were from Louis’ first marriage.
 The youngest son Charles was born in Lugon, October 19, 1940.
 At this time, the family was already under house arrest.
-Nothing was denied by a decree of the French Ministry of the Interior of April 6, 1939, the travel.
+A decree of the French Ministry of the Interior of April 6, 1939, had declared a ban of travel for all itinerant groups.
 On October 25, 1940, the German occupation authorities demanded the reunification and internment of all non-indigent persons.
 With the help of French Gendarmie the family was taken into custody and brought through an interim storage at Merignac in early December 1940 in the camp Poitiers.

 The camp conditions were harsh, but the family could stay together in Poitiers until January 13, 1943.
 On that day, 70 men aged between 17 and 60 years were taken to the Internment camp of Compiègne.
 From there they were deported to different concentration camps in Germany.
 Among the deportees were also father Louis and the family’s eldest sons Georges and Jean.
 Rose remained in Poitiers with the rest of the children.